Updated on October 31, 2024

 • Doxycycline

-However, hospitalization will be required for infants under the age of one year and those suffering from a severe infection.
+Doctors will give oral antibiotics for infections in patients over one year old.
+However, infants less than a year old suffering from a severe infection will be hospitalized.
 Those who are hospitalized are given intravenous (IV) antibiotics.

 The antibiotics should start working within 24 to 48 hours.
 However, you may need a follow-up visit to ensure the infection is completely gone.

-5. Fungal infections of the orbit,” Indian Journal of Ophthalmology, May 2016
+4. Fungal infections of the orbit.”
+Indian Journal of Ophthalmology, 2016.

-7. Periorbital and Orbital Cellulitis: A 10-Year Review of Hospitalized Children,” European Journal of Ophthalmology, 24 January 2018
+6. Periorbital and Orbital Cellulitis: A 10-Year Review of Hospitalized Children.”
+European Journal of Ophthalmology, 2018.

-9. What are orbital cellulitis and periorbital cellulitis?,” Boston Children’s Hospital
+8. What are orbital cellulitis and periorbital cellulitis?”
+Boston Children’s Hospital.

 The information provided on VisionCenter.org should not be used in place of actual information provided by a doctor or a specialist.